 What is blastomycosis?

-Blastomycosis (blasto) is a rare fungal infection caused by breathing in a fungus (Blastomyces dermatitidis), which is found in wood and damp soil.
+Blastomycosis (blasto) is a rare fungal infection caused by breathing in the fungus Blastomyces dermatitidis.

 What are the symptoms of blastomycosis?